 This helps to calm the area, reduce swelling, and clear congestion.

-This is because of its antifungal and antimicrobial properties.
+Lemongrass is recognized for its potent antifungal and antibacterial properties.

-Rose hips have also been reported to help with diabetic management.
-You may find out more about its health benefits by going here.
+📙 Rose hips have also been reported to help with diabetic management.
+You can find out more about its health benefits by going here.

-Lemongrass can help prevent skin problems like enlarged pores and fungus infections.
+Lemongrass can help prevent skin problems like enlarged pores and fungal infections.

 This herb has antioxidants that fight wrinkles and fine lines, which lowers the risk of aging too quickly.